storm-enroute/storm-enroute.github.io/dev/styleguide.md

     }

 A package object file may additionally declare a package statement for declarations that must be outside an object, for compiler-specific reasons.

     package z {
       class Z
       extends MustBeOutsideSingletonObject
     }

 In specific occasions, a file may declare a different subpackage within its body, but this is to be avoided.

+## Line length

+Line length should be 80 characters or less.
+This way, most laptop screens can display 2 screens at a reasonable font size.
+Note that legacy code might not comply to this rule, but all new code must.

 ## Spacing and indentation guidelines

 Every source file should have the following structure:

 - start with an optional preamble with a license or the project banner and 1 empty line after it
 - package name, unless in root package
 - 3 empty lines
 - imports